Tokyo Treat unboxing. It’s one of the most unique subscription boxes.

 Who knew umeboshi means “pickled plum”.
-Who new pickled plum was delicious!?
+Who knew pickled plum was delicious!?
 Wait until you try this soft candy!

 Kiki and Lola Strawberry Crunch:

-this one is like Rice Krispie Treats, that you made after you ran the cereal through a food processor.
+this one is like Rice Krispie Treats, which you made after you ran the cereal through a food processor.
 They are more crunchy than gooey and they have a strawberry flavor!